PostNZT/PostNZT/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Dataloft
+- 🔭 I’m currently working on SOMETHING...
 - 🌱 I’m currently learning React-Redux Structure
 - 💬 Ask me about PHILOSOPHY
 - 📫 How to reach me: jhunecarlo.trogelio@gmail.com